abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 So when we consider the circumstances, the events, and the natural processes around us, we see that truth is being displayed all the time.
-The problem is that we don't pay attention, or if we do pay attention, it is not in a way that is reflective—we don't internalize or consider the true meaning.
+The problem is that we don't pay attention, or if we do pay attention, it is not in a way that is reflective---we don't internalize or consider the true meaning.
 When this happens we don't derive the benefit of the experience; instead, we wait for some kind of overt teaching or instruction.
 With wise reflection, we learn how to internalize the